microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

   Load a previously save change file into the UI, overwriting any values from the base YAML/XML.
 It must be loaded onto a YAML/XML that has the configuration knobs present in the change file.

+CSV files have the following format:

+GUID, Name, Value, Help

+Where GUID is the namespace GUID, Name is the knob name, Value is the data associated with the knob, and help is a general description of the knob.
+Help is optional.
+The GUID is only printed once, to save space, and all other knobs sharing the same GUID simply print `*` in the GUID field, indicating they use whichever GUID is printed above the line of `*`s.

 ## Merged YAML and XML Operations

 One YAML and one XML file may be loaded at the same time via the CLI as such: